-You may find it hard to believe that importation of amaretto liqueur to the United States did not occur until the 1960's.
+It may seem hard to believe, but the importation of amaretto liqueur to the United States did not occur until the 1960's.
 The almond-flavored cordial quickly became a hit in cocktails and food preparation.
 By the 1980's, it was second in sales only to Kahlua.
 It's popular on its own, especially as a dessert drink but it also works as a great mixer.
 Many people have been known to add it to their coffee.
 While it's known that the drink was made in Italy pinning down its exact origin story can be tricky.
 Two different families claim responsibility for the cordial with both having equally interesting stories to back up their claim.
 Before trying one of the many ways to drink it, including in amaretto cocktails, learn a little bit more about it and how to use it.

 What is Amaretto?